Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 March 27-28, 2010

-Nine members of the Hutaree Militia are arrested in raids in Michigan, Ohio and Indiana and charged with seditious conspiracy and attempted use of weapons of mass destruction.
+Nine members of the Hutaree Militia are arrested in raids in Michigan, Ohio and Indiana, and are charged with seditious conspiracy and attempted use of weapons of mass destruction.
 The group, whose website said it was preparing for the imminent arrival of the anti-Christ, allegedly planned to murder a Michigan police officer, then use bombs and homemade missiles to kill other officers attending the funeral, all in a bid to set off a war with the government.
 Joshua Clough pleads guilty to a weapons charge in December 2011.
 A federal judge dismisses charges against seven members of the group during a trial in March 2012, saying their hatred of law enforcement did not amount to a conspiracy.
 Militia leader David Stone and his son Joshua Stone plead guilty to gun charges two days after the trial.
 In August 2012, a federal judge chooses not to send the Stones back to prison.
 They are each fined $100 and placed on two years’ supervision.
-Another member, Jacob Ward, awaits a separate trial.
+Another member, Jacob Ward, is acquitted in 2012.

 April 15, 2010

 Matthew Fairfield, who is president of a local chapter of an antigovernment “Patriot” organization called the Oath Keepers, is indicted on 28 explosives charges, 25 counts of receiving stolen property and one count of possessing criminal tools.
 Authorities searching his home discover a napalm bomb built by Fairfield, along with a computer carrying child pornography.
-Fairfield later pleads guilty to explosives charges, but still faces trial on other counts.
+Fairfield pleads guilty to explosives charges and is sentenced in May 2011 to 16 years.
+In September 2011, four years are added for obstruction of justice, to run concurrently with the longer sentence.
+Prosecutors drop the child pornography charges in exchange for Fairfield’s guilty plea to obstruction.

 April 30, 2010